Changes to Financial Aid Awards

 A student’s financial aid is initially based on full time status (12 or more credits per semester).
 Enrollment is verified after the add / drop period each semester and changes are made to the student’s financial aid if their enrollment is less than full time.

 Most forms of financial aid, including the State of Maine Grant, Federal Work Study, Federal SEOG, Federal Stafford Loans and Federal PLUS Loans, require the student to be enrolled on at least a half time (6 credits or more) basis each semester.
 The Federal Pell Grant is available in limited circumstances to students who are enrolled less than half time.

-Students who expect to receive funding from external sources, such as private scholarships or sponsorships, should contact the Office of Admissions and Financial Ad to report the amount of support expected.
+Students who expect to receive funding from external sources, such as private scholarships or sponsorships, should contact the Financial Aid Office to report the amount of support expected.
 Federal student aid regulations require the College to consider all types of assistance when determining the student’s financial aid awards.
 In cases where adjustments become necessary after the College becomes aware of any external assistance, the College will always try to first adjust a student’s loan or Federal Work Study funding before adjusting any grant or scholarship funding.

 Changes sometimes occur during the academic year that can affect the family's ability to contribute financially toward the student’s education.
-A review of the family’s special circumstances can be requested by contacting the Office of Admissions and Financial Aid.
+A review of the family’s special circumstances can be requested by contacting the Financial Aid Office.
 You must document the circumstances you feel deserve consideration.
-Examples of these conditions include: medical bills, unemployment, divorce/separation, death of a spouse or parent, disability of family members, change in employment earnings, loss of income or benefits.
+Examples of these conditions include: medical bills, unemployment, divorce/separation, death of a spouse or parent, disability of family members, an unplanned change in employment earnings, loss of income or benefits.

 For additional information, please contact us: